tobq/yapily-api-maven-plugin/README.md

 ```

 ## Steps
-* Note: this steps automatically run during the natural project build-cycle (so don't usually need to be explicitly executed)
+* Note: these steps automatically run during the natural project build-cycle (so don't usually need to be explicitly executed)

 ### generate
 ```shell